airbytehq/airbyte/docs/integrations/destinations/firestore.md

 # Firestore

-This destination writes data to Google FIrestore.
+This destination writes data to Google Firestore.

 Google Firestore, officially known as Cloud Firestore, is a flexible, scalable database for mobile, web, and server development from Firebase and Google Cloud.
 It is commonly used for developing applications as a NoSQL database that provides real-time data syncing across user devices.